vercel/next.js/Readme.md

 - Automatic transpilation and bundling (with webpack and babel)
 - Hot code reloading
-- Server rendering and indexing
+- Server rendering and indexing of `./pages`
+- Static file serving. `./static/` is mapped to `/static/`

 ### Bundling (code splitting)